GraphicsGlossary/graphicsglossary.github.io/contribution.md

 The Graphics Glossary is a work in progress, and contributions are welcome!
 If you would like to add a new term, correct an error, or suggest an improvement, please follow the guidelines below.

-To contribute, you are encouraged to use the GitHub repository of this project [https://github.com/GraphicsGlossary/graphicsglossary.github.io](https://github.com/GraphicsGlossary/graphicsglossary.github.io) and either create a pull request, open an issue, or use the discussions tab.
+To contribute, you are encouraged to use the GitHub repository ( [https://github.com/GraphicsGlossary/graphicsglossary.github.io](https://github.com/GraphicsGlossary/graphicsglossary.github.io) ) and either create a pull request, open an issue, or use the discussions tab.

+You can also use my [social media](https://x.com/Miolith_) if you prefer suggesting modifications privately.

 ## Some guidelines

-There no strict rules for contributing, but here are some priorities you should keep in mind when contributing to a term, ordered by importance:
+There are no strict rules for this, but here are some priorities you should keep in mind when contributing to a term, ordered by importance:
 1. **Explanation over strict definition**
 2. **Understandable for beginners, useful for everyone**
 3. **Clarity over exhaustiveness**